GT-Wei/MI-OAD/README.md

 ---

 ## ✨ Abstract
 In recent years, language-guided open-world aerial object detection has gained significant attention due to its better alignment with real-world application needs.
 However, due to limited datasets, most existing language-guided methods primarily focus on vocabulary, which fails to meet the demands of more fine-grained open-world detection.
 To address this limitation, we propose constructing a large-scale language-guided open-set aerial detection dataset, encompassing three levels of language guidance: from words to phrases, and ultimately to sentences.
-Centered around an open-source large vision-language model and integrating image-operation-based preprocessing with BERT-based postprocessing, we present the \textbf{OS-W2S Label Engine}, an automatic annotation pipeline capable of handling diverse scene annotations for aerial images.
-Using this label engine, we expand existing aerial detection datasets with rich textual annotations and construct a novel benchmark dataset, called Multi-instance Open-set Aerial Dataset (\textbf{MI-OAD}), addressing the limitations of current remote sensing grounding data and enabling effective open-set aerial detection.
+Centered around an open-source large vision-language model and integrating image-operation-based preprocessing with BERT-based postprocessing, we present the OS-W2S Label Engine, an automatic annotation pipeline capable of handling diverse scene annotations for aerial images.
+Using this label engine, we expand existing aerial detection datasets with rich textual annotations and construct a novel benchmark dataset, called Multi-instance Open-set Aerial Dataset (MI-OAD), addressing the limitations of current remote sensing grounding data and enabling effective open-set aerial detection.
 Specifically, MI-OAD contains 163,023 images and 2 million image-caption pairs, approximately 40 times larger than the comparable datasets.
 We also employ state-of-the-art open-set methods from the natural image domain, trained on our proposed dataset, to validate the model’s open-set detection capabilities.

 ---